8 Reasons Why GE Refrigerator Not Cooling But Freezer Working

 The thermistor is a crucial component of the refrigerator.
 It senses the refrigerator’s temperature and sends signals to the control board, which in turn regulates the compressor and evaporator fan.
 If the thermistor is faulty, it might send incorrect signals, leading to cooling issues in the refrigerator.

-See also Why Is My Samsung Refrigerator Freezing Up [SOLVED] - Let's Fix It
+See also 5 Reasons Why Chest Freezer Not Freezing At Top - Let's Fix It

 Symptoms of a faulty thermistor might include the fridge not cooling adequately, or the refrigerator cycling on and off more frequently than usual.